BC-348:

 Open front view of the Royal 1000D:

 Bands are selected using a rotating drum mechanism designed to select and display one band at a time.
-(This system was copied by many manufactures).
+(This system was copied by many manufacturers).
 The drum has an internal backlight for night viewing and operates from a single D cell.
+I have removed the spring return on the Light Switch.
+I leave it on when operating the unit.

 Inside view of the Royal 1000D.